andrewsinelnikov/MERNSnippet-How-To/task4/README.md

 export default NavItems
 ````

-* Set a link for each items
+* Set a link for each items and add classes for styling
 ```Javascript
 import React from 'react';
 import { Link } from 'react-router-dom';